Add PDF functionality with Next.js

 Nutrient Web SDK is a JavaScript PDF library for viewing, annotating, and editing PDFs directly in the browser.
 Use it to add PDF capabilities to any web app.

 This guide walks you through the steps to integrate Nutrient Web SDK into your project.
-By the end, you'll be able to render a PDF document in the UI.
+By the end, you’ll be able to render a PDF document in the user interface (UI).

 Installation

-You can load Nutrient Web SDK directly from Nutrient's content delivery network (CDN).
-Nutrient maintains the CDN for customers and it's a good way to get started.
-For more control and flexibility, you can use local installation.
+You can load Nutrient Web SDK directly from Nutrient’s content delivery network (CDN).
+Nutrient maintains the CDN for customers, and it’s our recommended way to get started.
+For more control and flexibility, use the local installation option.

-1. Add the following in your NextJS layout component (for example, layout.tsx):
+1. Add the following in your Next.js layout component (for example, layout.tsx):

 layout.tsx